Code-Institute-Submissions/Mass_Ctrlr/testing_readme.md

     - for images within html files I added . infront of the /assets/ filepath to fix this issue.
     - for images within the style.css file I added .. infront of the /images/ filepath to fix this issue.

+- In incognito mode on Google Chrome, the apple player wouldn't load and produced a console error regarding privacy settings.
+To fix this and allow full functionality the user must follow the following steps:
+    1. Go to Google Chrome's security settings
+    2. Go to 'Cookies and other site data'
+    3. Select 'allow all cookies'

 - After checking functionality after removing the code highlighted during the music page validation exercise, the apple music player would not show - I added back in the "allow-same-origin" attribute as this was only a warning rather than an error.
 Adding this back in fixed the issue of the player no longer showing.

 - For some reason the facebook embedded videos disappeared from browsers after fixing the issue above.
 Unclear as to the reason as I had not changed any of that code.
 I was also having issues with the embedded code as it kept providing inconsistent placements on different days despite not changing any code.
     - After googling the issue i found out about using [iframely](https://iframely.com/) from a [stackoverflow post](https://stackoverflow.com/questions/42263810/responsive-facebook-embed-video) where one of the answers suggested using it for consistent results.
 ![stackoverflow answer](./assets/readme_images/stackoverflow_fbvideo.png)

 [Back to table of contents](#table-of-contents)